torvalds/linux/Documentation/trace/coresight/panic.rst

 Introduction
 ------------
-This documentation is about using Linux coresight trace support to debug kernel panic and watchdog reset scenarios.
+This documentation is about using GNU/Linux coresight trace support to debug kernel panic and watchdog reset scenarios.

 Coresight trace during Kernel panic